 “We know how important it is for developers to have data that they can rely on and which are trusted by regulators.
 We ensure high quality data for our clients through our grid-based survey patterns, bespoke camera systems and software, in-house image analysts and external quality control partnerships with the British Trust for Ornithology and Sea Mammal Research Unit.

-“We have also never missed a survey window, despite only flying when the weather is optimum for gathering data, thanks in part to the fact that we own our own aircraft.”
+“We have also never missed a survey window, despite only flying when the weather is optimum for gathering data.”

 APEM’s digital aerial surveys of seabirds and marine mammals have been accepted by the UK regulators, for instance through the PINs process in England, without the need for additional modelling or supplementary data gathered by boat based surveys.